-This may not come from jealousy of the young prophet being loved greater by a parent, but it could.
-It could also come from the young prophet marrying someone the family becomes jealous of or sibling rivalries like Cain and Esau.
-This may also be a parent who is very jealous of their own child or son in law.
+This hatred might not necessarily come from jealousy of the young prophet being loved greater by a parent, but it could.
+The hatred could also come from the young prophet marrying someone the family becomes jealous of or sibling rivalries like Cain and Esau.
+This type of crushing could occur due to a parent who is very jealous of their own child or son in law.

 “Then Joseph had a dream, and when he told it to his brothers, they hated him even more.”

-This is a season where the prophet is just tasting the gifting of a Seer, and it is met with much jealousy and envy, just as David’s battle victories were.
+This season showcases the young prophet tasting the giftings of a Seer, and being met with much jealousy and envy, just as David’s battle victories were met with anger and jealousy from his own brothers.
 In the passage below, we see Joseph was in the valley of Hebron.
 Later, the Father gives Hebron to king David as the capital of his kingdom (2 Samuel 2:1).
-Joseph too was wandering in Hebron.
+Joseph, too was wandering in Hebron.

 “Then Israel told him, “Go now and see how your brothers and the flocks are faring and bring word back to me.”
 So, he sent him off from the Valley of Hebron.
 And when Joseph arrived in Shechem (Shoulder—ridge), a man found him wandering in the field and asked, “What are you looking for?”
 “I am looking for my brothers,” Joseph replied.
 “Can you please tell me where they are pasturing their flocks?”
 “They have moved on from here,” the man answered.
 “I heard them say, ‘Let us go to Dothan.’ ” So Joseph set out after his brothers and found them at Dothan.”

 Dothan means (two cisterns or wells).
 Joseph today is looking for His brother Judah and learning much from his Big brother, and Judah is seeing Messiah as Joseph unveils his identity.
-One day we all will be at that table eating and drinking–echad.
+One day we all will be at that table eating and drinking–echad (One).

 But for now, in our story, Joseph, the prophet, is wandering around looking for “his brothers.”
-The prophet must find those who are also seers and gather as they were doing at the school of the prophets that Samuel started.
-But the first assignment given to the prophet is often among his or her own family.
+The prophet must find those who are also seers and gather as they were doing at The School of the Prophets that Samuel started.
+But the first assignment given to the prophet is often among their own family.

-Pay close attention young prophets, apostles, teachers, and leadership.
-After the favor from (Abba Father—Israel), and the coat of many colors, there comes intense hatred.
+Pay close attention young prophets, apostles, teachers, and leaders.
+After the favor from (Abba Father—Israel) and the coat of many colors, intense hatred comes.
 After the gifts are revealed, the hatred is even greater.
 Also, Joseph is searching for his brothers.
 His brothers want to abort his assignment.
 They want to snuff out his dreams and his life.
 David says his enemies hate him without cause.
 He says his enemies are more than the hairs on his head.
-Can you see the jealousy and envy Joseph will have to fight and endure over the mantle given to him?
-Can you see the long journey ahead for David as he runs for his life and even feigns himself a madman at one point.
+Can you see the jealousy and envy Joseph will have to fight and endure over his mantle?
+Can you see the long journey ahead for David as he runs for his life and even feigns himself as a madman at one point.

 (The city of Dothan is mentioned once more during the kingdom years, when it appears to have been the hometown of Elisha the prophet) (2 Kings 6:13) Again, Dothan means two wells or two cisterns.)